US579/Paranuara/README.md

 ## External Libraries

-External libraries are specified inrequirements.txt
+External libraries are specified in requirements.txt

 ## Run